 This class takes a hands-on approach to engineering, allowing students to directly engage with basic engineering concepts through a variety of fun and educational activities.
 Students will improve their problem solving, math, and physics skills – all while engaging in exciting building projects.
-Each trimester-long unit will focus on a specific area of engineering, like flight, bridge building, and tower construction.
+Each trimester-long unit will focus on a specific area of engineering, like robots, circuits, and exciting machines.
 No previous experience is necessary, just a desire to learn and build.
 Each student will receive an award on the last day of the session, and have the opportunity to earn Energy Belts to demonstrate their learned skills!

 Electronics is an exhilarating, cutting-edge area of engineering.
 In this unit, students will design, build, and test various circuits and electronic projects.
 Instructors will guide students through core concepts of electrical engineering, introducing them to circuits and electrical components.
 Students will use hands-on projects and experiments to explore how electricity is part of our daily lives.
 Projects include: a disc launcher, electronic games, musical instruments, alarms, and more, along with fun-filled class activities!